EliaTogni/Univault/Classes/Simulation.md

 $\square$

+An example of use of the Composition technique.
+Let's consider a triangular distribution.

-Consider as an example the triangular distribution showed below.
+==immagine triangular distribution
 ![[triangular_distribution.png]]

 >[!Note]